REFUGE FOR CATS (VERDUN)ABOUT US

 Is there a cat whose care you want to entrust to the Refuge?

-The Refuge pour chats de Verdun does not have a physical shelter space.
+The Refuge for cats (Verdun) does not have a physical shelter space.
 All the cats that we take in live with foster families until they are adopted.
 We are in desperate need of more foster families.
 For this reason, if there is a cat whose care you would like to entrust to the Refuge, we ask that you become a foster family to the cat you would like to help until it is adopted.
 Please visit our section Foster families in order to learn more.

 An alley cat.